jareddarlington/jareddarlington/README.md

 ### I'm looking to learn more about:

--   Computational neuroscience, biology, and chemistry
+-   Computational neuroscience and biology
 -   Robotics